arthvadrr/pomo-me/readme.md

 # Pomo Me

 A pomo web app.
-Just a fun rather useless project to play around with.
+Just a fun Pomodoro project to play around with and test things.

 ## Cloning/Installation